Research Finds Dogs With More Human and Animal Buddies Live Longer

 About the Dog Aging Project

-ASU’s study is part of opens in a new tab, a large-scale community science endeavor led by the University of Washington and Texas A&M. With the help of a dozen other institutions, including ASU, the project has, so far, collected data from over 45,000 registered dogs to better understand how genetics, lifestyle, and environment influence canine aging and disease.
+ASU’s study is part of, a large-scale community science endeavor led by the University of Washington and Texas A&M. With the help of a dozen other institutions, including ASU, the projectopens in new tab has, so far, collected data from over 45,000 registered dogs to better understand how genetics, lifestyle, and environment influence canine aging and disease.
 Moving forward, the researchers believe these results could be used to further identify areas related to social environments that enhance the wellbeing of pets, as well as their humans.

 “Dogs are often considered our closest animal companions and share many aspects of our daily lives.
 By studying how the social environment affects dog health, we can gain insights that may also be relevant to human health,” McCoy says.